pritesh11-10/product-list-search/README.md

 # Product List Search

-The Product List Search is a React application that allows users to search and filter a list of products based on various attributes.
+The Product List Search is a React application styled with TailwindCSS that allows users to search and filter a list of products based on various attributes.
 It provides a user-friendly interface for searching products and displaying the filtered results.
 The application is deployed on cloud platform vercel

 ## Product List Search URL